ncbartel/Portfolio/critique-by-design.md

 ## Final Product

 Due to the lack of major changes required, I did not make many significant changes from the wireframe.
 Based upon the comments provided by the interviewees, I decided to drop the legend in the middle as it was not adding anything that was not already visible on the graphs themselves.
 I also added independents as a third party since the original was only two-party.
+I also changed the title as well from "If Only _____ Voted" to "2020 Election Results By Voter Demographic".
+Given the restrictive nature of the Pages feature within Tableau and my present knowledge of it, I was unable to make the drop down menu more intuitive.
+I increased the size of the font as well compared to the wireframe as well on the final design.
+I was unable to do the cross-group demographics given limitations within the raw data.

 <div class='tableauPlaceholder' id='viz1707270257989' style='position: relative'><noscript><a href='#'><img alt='Dashboard 1 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Da&#47;DataCritique&#47;Dashboard1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' />
 <param name='site_root' value='' />